MB3hel/vimconfig/README.md

 - `vimrc` is loaded by vim and neovim
 - `init.lua` is loaded by neovim only (loads `vimrc`)
+- `~/.vim/vimrc_overrides` is a machine specific overrides file for both vim and nvim (often used for colorscheme changes per machine)

 Many functions are available that can be called from a `.lvimrc` file in a project directory (`:source .lvimrc`)